rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 > Because performance in large deep learning models has been steadily improving with increasing model size on various tasks, some have advocated that simply scaling up language models could allow task-agnostic, few-shot performance (e.g., Brown et al., 2020).
 But a child does not interact with the world better by increasing their brain capacity.
 Is building the tallest tower the ultimate way to reach the moon?
 >
 > “Transmission Versus Truth, Imitation Versus Innovation: What Children Can Do That Large Language and Language-and-Vision Models Cannot (Yet),” Yiu et. al.

+> I love Los Angeles.
+I know a lot of people go there and they see just a huge sprawl of sameness.
+But when you’re there for a while, you realize that each section has its own mood.
+The golden age of cinema is still alive there, in the smell of jasmine at night and the beautiful weather.
+And the light is inspiring and energizing.
+Even with smog, there’s something about that light that’s not harsh, but bright and smooth.
+It fills me with the feeling that all possibilities are available.
+I don’t know why.
+It’s different from the light in other places.
+The light in Philadelphia, even in the summer, is not nearly as bright.
+It was the light that brought everybody to L.A. to make films in the early days.
+It’s still a beautiful place.
+>
+> *Catching the Big Fish*, David Lynch

+> I fall in love with certain ideas.
+And I am where I am.
+Now, if I told you I was enlightened, and this is enlightened filmmaking, that would be another story.
+But I’m just a guy from Missoula, Montana, doing my thing, going down the road like everybody else.\
+> We all reflect the world we live in.
+Even if you make a period film, it will reflect your times.
+You can see the way period films differ, depending on when they were made.
+It’s a sensibility — how they talk, certain themes — and those things change as the world changes.\
+> And so, even though I’m from Missoula, Montana, which is not the surrealistic capital of the world, you could be anywhere and see a kind of strangeness in how the world is these days, or have a certain way of looking at things.
+>
+> *Catching the Big Fish*, David Lynch

+> In stories, in the worlds that we can go into, there’s suffering, confusion, darkness, tension, and anger.
+There are murders; there’s all kinds of stuff.
+But the filmmaker doesn’t have to be suffering to show suffering.
+You can show it, show the human condition, show conflicts and contrasts, but you don’t have to go through that yourself.
+You are the orchestrator of it, but you’re not in it.
+Let your characters do the suffering.
+>
+> *Catching the Big Fish*, David Lynch

+> Right here people might bring up Vincent van Gogh as an example of a painter who did great work in spite of — or because of — his suffering.
+I like to think that van Gogh would have been even more prolific and even greater if he wasn’t so restricted by the things tormenting him.
+I don’t think it was pain that made him so great — I think his painting brought him whatever happiness he had.
+>
+> *Catching the Big Fish*, David Lynch

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.